Whether you plan to host a podcast or stream your latest gameplay, one of the essential things you need is a GOOD MICROPHONE.

 After scouring the internet for some good leads, you might have stumbled upon the Elgato Wave 3 microphone and the HyperX Quadcast microphone.

 If you’re still torn between these two USB microphones, don’t worry!
-We’ve compiled a thorough guide on the two microphones!
+I’ve compiled a thorough guide on the two microphones!

 Read on to learn about our take on these microphones.

 The Elgato Wave 3 has constantly been praised for its audio quality and innovative software.
 It also boasts numerous plugins such as EQ, compression, or reverb.

 Besides its clear audio quality, this condenser microphone is also known for its IMPRESSIVE build quality!
 Here are some of its quality aspects: